elc45/celeri/Workflow-for-resolution-tests.md

     - A new command file should be used here and named, `NNN`.
 It should include information to reuse the previous elastic kernel with the command file flags: `"reuse_elastic": 1` and `"reuse_elastic_file": "../data/operators/*_elastic_operators.hdf5",` the latter of which should point to the output `hdf5` file produced by the model run in step 1 above.
 This file contains the elastic partial derivatives.
     - The velocities for this run should be from one of the `*_station.csv` files created in step `1`.
     - Examine estimated slip deficit rates on the NAF (compare with synthetic input slip/slip deficit distribution)
-        - Qualitatively (including visually) describe the extent to which the true synthetic feature are, and are not, resolved.
+        - Qualitatively (including visually) describe the extent to which the true synthetic features are, and are not, resolved.
         - Calculate MAE and MSE between true synthetic and estimated as a function of noise level.
     - Quantitatively define a goodness-of-fit metric describing how well the inferred slip distribution matches the prescribed synthetic slip distribution *and* how well the velocities predicted from a model with the inferred slip distribution matches the synthetic velocities: